NASA-IMPACT/nasa-apt/adr/001-pdf-generation-playwright.md

 - Easily make styling changes
 - Iterate quickly on bug fixes
 - Minimize the amount of code we need to change to make styling changes

+The PDF generation approach needed to support the following features:
+- Support for page numbering and page breaks
+- Support for table of contents with page numbers
+- Rendered text should be selectable (for copy-pasting)
+- Support for rendering math equations, images and tables

 ## Considered Options